 \section{Neural Dissimilarities Data}

 The neural dissimilarity matrices used in our analysis come from the previously published auditory neuroscience study \cite{llanos2017hidden}.
-The brain activities of $n=28$ subjects, $n_{1}=14$ Mandarin speakers and $n_{2}=14$ English (non-Mandarin) speakers, were recorded under the exposure to different Mandarin tones.
+The brain activities of $n=28$ subjects, $n_{1}=14$ Mandarin speakers and $n_{2} = 14$ English (non-Mandarin) speakers, were recorded under exposure to different Mandarin tones.
 Individual distance matrices between stimuli were computed as Euclidean distances between FFRs.
 As a tonal language, Mandarin Chinese has four syllabic pitch contours or tones that are used to convey different lexical meanings.
-For instance, the syllable ``ma'' can be interpreted as ``mother'', ``hemp'', ``horse'' or ``scold'' depending on whether is pronounced with high level (T1), low-rising (T2), low-dipping (T3), or high-falling (T4) tones, respectively.
-These four tones pronounced by native Mandarin speakers represented the stimuli.
+For instance, the syllable ``ma'' can be interpreted as ``mother'', ``hemp'', ``horse'', or ``scold'' depending on whether it is pronounced with high level (T1), low-rising (T2), low-dipping (T3), or high-falling (T4) tones, respectively.
+These four tones, pronounced by native Mandarin speakers, represented the stimuli.
 Figure~\ref{Fig:FFR_real} provides context for the associated neural signals underlying our distance matrices.
 As FFRs reflect fast, phase-locked oscillations (often at hundreds of Hz), they are traditionally presented in the time domain to demonstrate neural tracking of fine temporal structure.
 In such representations, meaningful information is encoded in the rate of oscillation (neural pitch tracking) rather than peak amplitude.
 While qualitative cues exist, such as T3's slower overall rate and T4's terminal deceleration, these differences are naturally subtle.